Barbary corsairs: Hızır Hayreddin Barbarossa

 Oruç, based mainly on land, was not the best-known of the Barbarossas.
 His youngest brother Hızır (later called Hayreddin or Kheir ed-Din) was a more traditional corsair.
-He was a capable engineer and spoke at least six languages.
-He dyed the hair of his head and beard with henna to redden it like Oruç's.
 After capturing many crucial coastal areas, Hayreddin was appointed admiral-in-chief of the Ottoman sultan's fleet.
 Under his command the Ottoman Empire was able to gain and keep control of the Mediterranean for over thirty years.
 Barbaros Hızır Hayreddin Pasha died in 1546 of a fever, possibly the plague.

 Captain Jack Ward

 English corsair Jack, or John, Ward was once called "beyond doubt the greatest scoundrel that ever sailed from England" by the English ambassador to Venice.
 Ward was a privateer for Queen Elizabeth during her war with Spain; after the end of the war, he became a corsair.
 With some associates he captured a ship in about 1603 and sailed it to Tunis; he and his crew converted to Islam.
 He was successful and became rich.
 He introduced heavily armed square-rigged ships, used instead of galleys, to the North African area, a major reason for the Barbary's future dominance of the Mediterranean.
 He died of plague in 1622.